John D. Smith

 John Dargavel Smith (born August 26, 1946) is a former professor of Sanskrit at Cambridge.

-His studies have primarily focused on topics in the language/literature/culture of Rajasthan.
+Smith's studies have primarily focused on topics in the language/literature/culture of Rajasthan.
 Much of this time was devoted to a major project on the hero-deity Pabuji: this was published in 1991 as The epic of Pabuji (Cambridge University Press).

-He earned a BA degree in Oriental Studies (Sanskrit and Hindi) 1968 and a PhD in 1974.
+Smith earned a BA degree in Oriental Studies (Sanskrit and Hindi) 1968 and a PhD in 1974.
 He was appointed Lecturer in Sanskrit at the School of Oriental and African Studies 1975; University Lecturer in Sanskrit at Cambridge 1984, and became promoted Reader in Sanskrit, October 2001.
 He retired in September 2007.

 Smith is interested in Hindu mythology and epic narrative.
-In 2009 he published an abridged translation of the Mahabharata with Penguin Classics.
+In 2009, he published an abridged translation of the Mahabharata with Penguin Classics.
 Professor Smith is also interested in the application of computers to textual study.